Welcome to Asset Oversight

 Has the government or regulatory agency disciplined you for unethical or improper conduct?
 Have you been sued by a client?

-If possible, you’ll want to meet potential advisers in person to see if you are a fit.
+If possible, you’ll want to meet potential advisors in person to see if you are a fit.
 While there are many professionals who can create a strategy and manage your finances, do your homework before choosing.
 Finally, check out your chosen professional with your securities regulator.

-How are investment advisers compensated?
+How are investment advisors compensated?

 Paid by a fixed fee